 Day 9, October 11: Pasadena – Palomar Observatory – Pasadena

 Today we head south to tour Palomar Observatory.
-Owned and operated by Caltech, the observatory is home to the famous 200-inch Hale Telescope — for decades the largest telescope in operation.
+Owned and operated by Caltech, the observatory is home to the famous 200-inch Hale Telescope — for decades the largest optical telescope in the world.
 On the return trip, we’ll stop for a special dinner.

 Day 10, October 12: Pasadena – San Simeon – Monterey